dweekly/docs/pages/web/journeys.md

 !!! warning "Caution"

-    When you save Journeys priorities, **ALL** Journeys will be prioritized in the order they appear in the table.
+    When you save Journeys priorities, <notranslate>**ALL**</notranslate> Journeys will be prioritized in the order they appear in the table.

 For more detailed Journeys prioritization questions, visit our [Advanced section](/web/journeys/#prioritization).